zapzor/homelab/README.md

 ### Reverse Proxy / Access

-- **Reverse proxy:** Back to Traefik.
+- **Reverse proxy:** Traefik.
 I originally used it, but switched to Nginx Proxy Manager as creating new entries was faster.
 Migrated back to Traefik for improved Authelia integration and easier automation since I got better at scripting.
 If I ever find one with proper LXC integration I'll use that as I need to configure a new entry manually every time I add a new service right now.
 - **TLS:** Let's Encrypt via DNS challenge via Cloudflare
 - **External exposure:** Tailscale VPN (Wireguard), with a Headscale instance hosted on an EC2.
 I previously just used standard Wireguard but that required me to expose a port to the internet... admittedly, that port didn't show up on scanners and thus was very low risk, but I don't like exposing ports so I switched to Tailscale.

 ---

-## 💾 Backups & Disaster Recovery
+## Backups & Disaster Recovery

 Local backups are managed through Proxmox Backup Server (PBS).
 PBS has some advantages over a standard disk backup, such as deduplication, backup validation, and improved retention management.
 Previously just used vzdumps with native Proxmox features, but these weren't very reliable and I would have to restore a few times before one worked.
 PBS has solved this problem with the aforementioned features.